Early world maps: Anglo-Saxon Cotton World Map (c. 1040)

 The Anglo-Saxon 'Cotton' world map (c.
 1040).
 Britain and Ireland are bottom left.

 This map appears in a copy of a classical work on geography, the Latin version by Priscian of the Periegesis, that was among the manuscripts in the Cotton library (MS. Tiberius B.V., fol.
 56v), now in the British Library.
 It is not intended purely as an illustration to that work, for it contains much material gathered from other sources, including some which would have been the most up-to-date available, although it is based on a distant Roman original (similar to the source of [//upload.wikimedia.org/wikipedia/commons/9/9e/Isidore-Seville-mappamundi.jpg another 11th-century world map], illustrating an edition of Isidore of Seville) – on which the network of lines appears to indicate the boundaries of imperial provinces.
 The date of drawing was formerly estimated at c.
 992–994 CE, based on suggested links to the journey of Archbishop Sigeric of Canterbury from Rome but more recent analysis indicates that, although the information was revised about that time, the map was probably drawn between 1025 and 1050.

-Like the later map by al-Idrisi (see below) this map is clearly outside the largely symbolic early medieval mapping tradition, but equally it is not based on the famous Ptolemaic co-ordinate system.
-East is at the top, but Jerusalem is not in the centre, and the Garden of Eden is nowhere to be seen.
-Unusually, all the waterways of Africa, not just the Red Sea, are depicted in red (mountains are green).
+Like the later map by al-Idrisi (see below) this map is clearly outside the largely symbolic early medieval mapping tradition, but equally it is not based on the Ptolemaic co-ordinate system.
+East is at the top, but Jerusalem is not in the centre, and the Garden of Eden is not shown.
+The waterways of Africa, not just the Red Sea, are depicted in red (mountains are green).
 The depiction of the far East is ambitious, including India and Taprobane (Sri Lanka) – the latter depicted according to the exaggerated classical conception of its size.
 Unsurprisingly, Britain itself is depicted in some detail.
 Great Britain, unusually by medieval standards, is shown as one island, albeit with an exaggerated Cornish promontory, and Mona, Ireland and the many Scottish islands are all indicated.
 The cartographer is slightly confused by Iceland, depicting it both by a version of its classical name 'Thule', north-west of Britain, and as 'Island', logically linked with Scandinavia.

 An open-access high-resolution digital image of the map with place and name annotations is included among the thirteen medieval maps of the world edited in the Virtual Mappa project.